 Some of these charge much the same as the big-name brands, and a few charge more.
 Not all, though.
 Some independent showrooms supply similar quality for up to 40% less.

 The problem is finding them, of course.
 There are hundreds of independent kitchen showrooms out there, so which are the lower-cost ones?
 It would take Sherlock Holmes to deduce the answer — but that’s elementary for us.
-We’ll find you an independent showroom that sells handmade Shaker kitchens that don’t cost the earth.
+We’ll recommend the independent showrooms in your area that sells handmade Shaker kitchens that don’t cost the earth.
+Best of all, our service is FREE!

 Save on worktops, appliances and fitting of handmade Shaker kitchens too